MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-change-a-module.md

 This topic provides an overview of how to change an existing module.

 ### Prerequisites
-1. You are familiar with development in AL. For more information, see https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-get-started.
+1. You are familiar with development in AL. For more information, see [Getting Started with AL](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-get-started).
 2. Your development environment has been set up.
-For more information, see https://github.com/microsoft/ALAppExtensions/blob/master/DevEnvironment.md.
+For more information, see [Developer Environment](https://github.com/microsoft/ALAppExtensions/blob/master/DevEnvironment.md).

 ### Steps
 1. In Visual Studio Code, open the folder from the AlAppExtensions repository that you want to contribute to.
 System modules are located in the `System` folder.